ncbi/robotframework-pageobjects/README.md

 ----

 Here's a Robot test case using some page objects.
 We need to import any page objects libraries we need in our test case. **Note**: If we want to use standard Selenium2Library keywords, we need to also include Selenium2Library.

-    # test_pubmed_to_books.robot
+This code is in demos/test_google_search_to_apple.robot:

     *** Settings ***

-    Documentation  A test of flow from pubmed to Books, showing how we might properly encapsulate the AUT(s) ...
+    Documentation  Tests searching Google and ending up on Apple.
+    ...
+    Library    Selenium2Library
-    Library    GooglePageLibrary
+    Library    pageobjects.google.Page
-    Library    BooksPageLibrary
+    Library    pageobjects.google.ResultPage

     *** Test Cases ***

-    Test PubMed To Books
+    Test Google To Apple
-        Open Pubmed
+        Open Google
-        Search Pubmed  breast cancer
-        Find Related Data From Pubmed In  books
-        Click Books Docsum Item  0
-        Click Table Of Contents Books
+        Search Google For  Apple Computers
+        On Google Result Page Click Result  1
+        Title Should Be  Apple
-        Close Books
+        [Teardown]  Close Google

-Note that there are no assertions; this is just to show you how the page objects work.

-Here is the PubmedLibrary page object:
+Here is the Google page object.
+It is designed to be the base class of all Google page objects and is in pageobjects /google.py:

     # PubmedPageLibrary.py
     from pageobjects.base.EntrezPageLibrary import robot_alias, EntrezPageLibrary